Minnesota English Journal

 MEJ will also value pieces taking positions on important current issues impacting those teaching as well as being taught in the classroom.

-In order to meet the demands for our Spring publication, articles and essays must be submitted by January 15, 2017.
-Peer-reviewed articles may take up to three months before publication after submission.
+In order to meet the demands for our Spring publication, articles and essays must be submitted by January 15, 2018.

 MEJ encourages the submission of three kinds of pieces:

-–“teaching tips,” or experiential pieces that come directly from a teacher’s (not always) successful attempts to address a specific classroom challenge; narratives by new teachers adjusting to their new classroom circumstances; effective methods for using technology in the classroom; methods for responding to student work; collaborative learning and how to manage it; requiring more student writing and how to manage the workload; matters of classroom assessment; interviews/conversations with mentor teachers, writers, or exemplary teaching professionals; management of classroom discussion; assembling teaching units that stimulate and succeed; efforts at enabling students to teach each other; creative projects of substance; effective strategies for helping students to use the internet responsibly and productively; etc.
+- Informal pedagogical pieces, driven by personal experience in the classroom, that will NOT be peer reviewed.
+These might be “teaching tips,” or experiential pieces that come directly from a teacher’s (not always) successful attempts to address a specific classroom challenge; narratives by new teachers adjusting to their new classroom circumstances; effective methods for using technology in the classroom; methods for responding to student work; collaborative learning and how to manage it; requiring more student writing and how to manage the workload; matters of classroom assessment; interviews/conversations with mentor teachers, writers, or exemplary teaching professionals; management of classroom discussion; assembling teaching units that stimulate and succeed; efforts at enabling students to teach each other; creative projects of substance; effective strategies for helping students to use the internet responsibly and productively; and so forth.

-MEJ encourage pieces of all lengths, from a couple of pages to thirty.
+MEJ encourage pieces of all lengths, from a few pages to thirty.
 Citation of sources (primary or secondary) should be done in accordance with the MLA Handbook for Writers for Research Papers, 8th edition.

 MEJ looks forward to hearing from all of you.